fangwentong/nexus-uploader/README.md

 ## Example

-Upload all artifacts from the local m2 repository to a Nexus server with the following configuration:
+The following command can be used to upload all artifacts from the local m2 repository to a Nexus server with the following configuration:

 ```bash
 nexus-uploader ~/.m2/repository \